Electric vehicle conversion: Conversion process

 The conversion process starts with the selection of a donor car, which can be powered by fuel (petrol, diesel or hybrid).
 The engine, fuel tank and gearbox are then removed and replaced with an electric motor, batteries and an inverter.

 If the donor vehicle is a hybrid, the driveshaft can be retained also, as it has already been designed to work with electric car batteries and power delivery systems.
 It is common for the batteries used in electric car conversions to be recycled from new electric vehicles which have been involved in a traffic accident.
 In Europe, the curb weight of the donor car will need to be retained once it is converted.

 Once the car has been converted, it will need to be assessed by a vehicle safety engineer before it can be used on the road.

 In some countries, the user can choose to buy a converted vehicle of any model in the automaker dealerships only paying the cost of the batteries and motor, with no installation costs (it is called pre-conversion or previous conversion).

 Industry

 The electric vehicle conversion industry has grown to include conversion car garages, aftermarket kits and vehicle components.
 Some companies focus specifically on certain classic cars (i.e. VW Beetle, Rolls-Royce, Jaguar, Citroën H Van, etc.)

-The work of these companies has been highlighted by publications including Autocar, Fully Charged, IrishEVs and Auto Express as prices have fallen and demand has increased for affordable conversions alongside high-end options.
+The work of these companies has been highlighted by publications including Autocar Fully Charged, and Auto Express as prices have fallen and demand has increased for affordable conversions alongside high-end options.